First-Year Admission Checklist

 Complete New Student Enrollment Processes

-New Student Enrollment is a required Orientation, academic advising and course enrollment process that prepares you for your transition to college.
-Once you’ve submitted the enrollment deposit, you’ll receive information about Orientation registration, academic advising and course enrollment in April.
+New Student Enrollment (NSE) is a required orientation, academic advising and course enrollment process that prepares you for your transition to college.
+NSE processes become available to deposited students May 4, 2026.

 Continue to reference our list of key dates and deadlines as you navigate the admission process and prepare to join us on campus.